Burringurrah Aboriginal Community: History

 The community is situated on a 45000 ha reserve that was excised from the Mount James pastoral lease.
 It was incorporated in 1999.

 The community store had to close in 2011 saying that the transient population made the business non-viable.
-The remote CMS had taken over the store in 2009 and had kept it running until 2011 despite closing for a short while from seasonal flooding.
+The remote CMS had taken over the store in 2009 and had kept it running until April 2011 despite closing for a short while from seasonal flooding.

-The 2011 floods had isolated the community for a few weeks and it was not until nearly a year later, in early 2012, that all basic services were returned to the town.